Four smart ways to protect your skin in the sun

 Nutrients such as zinc, selenium, Vitamin E and beta-carotene are not only important for our immunity, they also play a vital role in healing our skin.

-Lorna's tip: The minerals zinc and selenium are often lacking in our diets, so I recommend making sure you supplement each day with our Food-Grown Zinc Plus and Selenium Plus, even if you eat well.
+Lorna's tip: The minerals zinc and selenium are often lacking in our diets, so I recommend making sure you supplement each day.

 4. Get your Natural Glow on